-Replit vs GitHub Copilot: The Complete Comparison Guide
+Replit vs GitHub Copilot: The complete comparison guide

-If you’re deciding between Replit and GitHub Copilot, you’re comparing two very different ways to build modern software with AI.
-Replit is a cloud-based IDE that merges AI agents, hosting, and real-time collaboration inside a single browser workspace.
+If you're deciding between Replit and GitHub Copilot, you're comparing two very different ways to build modern software with AI.
+Replit is a cloud-based IDE that merges an AI agent, hosting, and real-time collaboration inside a single browser workspace.
 GitHub Copilot is an AI coding assistant integrated into traditional development setups that provides code suggestions and automated coding tasks inside your chosen IDE.

 This article evaluates both across nine categories and five use cases to help you decide which best fits your development workflows.